August 30, 2019 -- When a hurricane bears down on where you live, how best can you prepare?

 After the Storm

 Cleanup after a hurricane can carry health and injury risks.
-Government and other experts suggest these precautions after the storm:
+Experts suggest you take these precautions after the storm:

 - If you have lung conditions, including asthma and chronic obstructive pulmonary disease (COPD), be especially careful if air pollution is bad after a storm.

-- Consider wearing protective masks such as N95 masks, which filter out 95% of fine airborne particles.
+- Think about wearing protective masks such as N95 masks, which filter out 95% of fine airborne particles.
 They are available at home supply, medical supply, and hardware stores.

 - Floodwaters are potential sources of toxic chemical and sewage, so avoid if possible.
 Skin infections can happen after exposure to floodwaters, especially if you have open wounds.

-- If you get a wound during flood cleanup, check to be sure you are up to date with your tetanus shot.
+- If you get a wound during flood cleanup, be sure you are up to date with your tetanus shot.

 - Standing water may be breeding grounds for mosquitoes.
 Wear insect repellent.